Sv1atoslav900000/database/README.md

-cmd - mvn clean spring-boot:run
+cmd - mvn clean spring-boot:run;
 where pom.xml is